The Best Synthetic Oil To Keep Your Engine Healthy

 It is more expensive than other products on our list, but it’s one of the most popular and highly rated synthetic oils available.

-2. Best for Diesel Engines: Shell ROTELLA Full Synthetic Diesel Oil
+2. Best for Diesel Engines: Shell RotellaT6 Full Synthetic Diesel Oil

-If you have a diesel engine and want a synthetic oil option, look no further than Shell’s ROTELLA.
-Compared to standard 15W-40 oils, this product will improve fuel economy by 1.5%, while its Triple Protection Plus formula combines fully synthetic base oils with advanced additives to deliver equipment protection and long engine life.
+If you have a diesel engine and want a synthetic oil option, look no further than Shell’s Rotella.
+Compared to a conventional 15W-30, this product can improve fuel economy by up to 2.8%, while its Triple Protection Plus formula combines fully synthetic base oils with advanced additives to deliver equipment protection and long engine life.
 This synthetic oil is also formulated with additive technology to protect against the effects of soot, dirt, and other contaminants.

-Shell says the ROTELLA is engineered with shear stability to resist viscosity loss while helping maintain optimal oil pressure.
-This product is suitable for diesel-powered vehicles including tractor/trailers, classic cars, and heavy-duty pickup trucks that allow an SAE 5W-40 oil.
+Shell says Rotella T6 is engineered with shear stability to resist viscosity loss, while helping maintain optimal oil pressure.
+This product is suitable for diesel-powered vehicles, especially in northern climates, including commercial trucks and heavy-duty pickup trucks that allow an SAE 5W-30 oil.

 It carries a long list of specifications, approvals, and recommendations, including